 "Yes, Father.
 I will."

-The first month Judah talked to his dad with the Bluetooth hands free ear piece all the time.
+For the first month Judah talked to his dad with the little white Bluetooth hands free ear piece all the time.
 Even between every class.
 But fast paced studies busied him, and a nice methodist girl with a nose ring who was in one of his group projects started waiting to talk to him after class.
-His conversations with his father dwindled to once for about an hour every evening.
+His conversations with his father dwindled to once for an hour most evenings.
 Judah was invited to join a service fraternity and was elected the secretary.
 These were good things but by the third month his communication with his father was down to a text or two each week.